graeme-lockley/my-playbook/website/docs/shift-left/static-code-analysis/lint-bicep.md

 ## Pipeline Usage

-The `lint-bicep.sh` is part of validation and is called prior to configuration infrastructure.
+The `lint-bicep.sh` is part of validation and is called prior to configuring infrastructure.

 ## See Also